3 Technical Guidelines

 ---

-At minimum, provide your name and a link or your Twitter, GitHub, or GitLab username.
+At minimum, provide your name and a link or your Social Media, GitHub, or GitLab username.
 Add your usernames or ID’s without the “@” or the “https:…”.
 The link field can be your personal website URL, for example.

 3.3.3 Example